HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

   sql_file="color_formats.sql"
 ) }}

 What about named colors?
-The keyword `transparent`, which is just another way to say `rgb(0 0 0 / 0)`, is most popular, at 8.25% of all sRGB values (66% of all named-color usage); followed by  all the named (X11) colors – I’m looking at you, `papayawhip` – at 1.48%.
+The keyword `transparent`, which is just another way to say `rgb(0 0 0 / 0)`, is most popular, at 8.25% of all sRGB values (66% of all named-color usage); followed by  all the named (X11) colors – I'm looking at you, `papayawhip` – at 1.48%.
 The most popular of these were the easily understood names like `white`, `black`, `red`, `gray`, `blue`. `Whitesmoke` was the most common  of the non-ordinary names (sure, we can visualize whitesmoke, right) while the likes of `gainsboro`, `lightCoral` and `burlywood` were used way less.
 We can understand why, you need to look them up to see what they actually mean.

 And if you are going for fanciful color names, why not define your own with CSS [Custom properties](#custom-properties)? `--intensePurple` and `--corporateBlue` mean whatever you need them to mean.
 This probably explains why [50% of Custom Properties](#usage-by-type) are used for colors.